AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/react/get-started/integrate-ui-kit.md

 - MacOS 12 or above;
 - React Native 0.71 or above;
-- NodeJs 16.18 or above;
+- NodeJs 18.16 or above;
 - For iOS: Xcode 14 or above;
-- For Android: Android Studio 2022 or abov;
+- For Android: Android Studio 2022 or above;
 - A valid Agora project with users and tokens generated.
 See [Enable and configure Chat](https://docs.agora.io/en/agora-chat/get-started/enable) and [Secure authentication with tokens](https://docs.agora.io/en/agora-chat/develop/authentication) for details.

 ## Existing projects